Preschool » Preschool Student Info

 The Lion’s Den Preschool is a lab-type experience for students who are motivated, have demonstrated effective work habits in the Child Development I course, and have an interest in a possible career related to working with children.

-Students gain experience setting up and running a preschool program including writing lesson plans and teaching lessons, games, songs, stories, crafts and daily snacks based on weekly themes that are age appropriate.
+Students gain experience setting up and running a preschool program including writing lesson plans and teaching lessons, games, songs, stories, and crafts and preparing & serving daily snacks based on weekly themes that are age appropriate.

 The goal for each teacher is to help the children in the preschool program develop into learners who will be ready for kindergarten by the age of 5.
 The teachers help the children develop acceptable social skills and behaviors that will enable them to succeed in a school setting and have a positive sense of self.